Wally Barnett: Criminal sexual assault law

 Second wave feminist activists and victim's advocates including Karen Flowers of the Lincoln Coalition against Rape encouraged reform of Nebraska's rape laws in the 1970s.
 In 1975 Barnett introduced a bill to repeal rape laws dating from the 19th century, and to replace them with a law using the term "criminal sexual assault" instead of "rape".
 This change in language applied to a broader range of unwanted sexual contact and was intended to make testimony less personal for those who were assaulted.
 The bill sought to "protect the dignity of the victim at all stages of the judicial process."

 Unlike the old law, the new proposed law against sexual assault would have no exception for spousal assault.
 The new law would use gender-neutral language to designate the assailant and the person attacked, though Barnett was aware that women are more often targeted by sex criminals than men are.

 Barnett's effort to outlaw spousal assault received strong support from Senators Ernie Chambers and Warren R. Swigart.
-Outlawing spousal assault passed nearly unanimously in the Legislature, with only Senator Glenn A. Goodrich voting against it.
+Outlawing spousal assault passed nearly unanimously in the Legislature, with only Senator Glenn Goodrich voting against it.
 The new law made Nebraska the first state in the United States with a law against sexually assaulting one's spouse.